tonbridge-digital/website/_posts/articles/2017-10-5-november-event.md

 Our next social event will be on <strong>November 28th 2017</strong>.
 We'd love to bring together small businesses and individuals throughout Tonbridge looking to chat about all aspects of their digital strategy.
 Whether you're working in technology, the Web or a complete novice/outsider looking for advice then please come along.

-Join us for discussion and drinks from 20:00-23:00 at <strong>Ye Olde Chequers Inn on Tonbridge High Street</strong>.
+Join us for discussion and drinks from 20:00-23:00 at <strong>[Ye Olde Chequers Inn](https://www.facebook.com/yeoldechequersinn/)</strong> on Tonbridge High Street.

 Look out for [Calum](https://calumryan.com) or [James](https://twitter.com/shutdownscanner).